avabellaw/crystal-clear-opticians/readme.md

 * Skeleton - How is the information presented and navigated?
 * Surface - The look and feel of the project.

+### User Stories

+1. As a first-time user I want to find out more about the opticians and how the glasses are priced.
+2. As a first-time user I want to find out how to get to the opticians.
+3. As a first-time user I want to find links to the shop's social media.
+4. As a first-time user I want to see what to expect if I book an appointment.
+5. As a recurring user I want to see whether there are new frames.
+6. As a recurring user I may want to contact the opticians to check an appointment date/time.

+In future releases:

+* A recurring and first-time user may want to book and check on appointments

 ### Strategy Plane

 #### User Goals